gamletovich/stepik---auto-tests-course/README.md

-# Test Automation with Selenium and Python course
+# Stepik course - Test Automation with Selenium and Python

 All tasks for reviewing